iommirocks/iommi/docs/pages.rst

 html is a little builder object to create simple elements.
 You just do :code:`html.h1('some text')` to create a h1 html tag.
 It works by creating :code:`Fragment` instances, so the :code:`html.h1('foo')` is the same as :code:`Fragment('some text', tag='h1')`.
 See :code:`Fragment` for more available parameters.

-PagePart
+Part
 --------

-:code:`PagePart` it the base class/API for objects that can be composed into a page.
+:code:`Part` it the base class/API for objects that can be composed into a page.

 Fragment